 Getting to Guyana by boat is an adventure the Guyanese tourist board hopes to encourage.

 Getting around in Guyana is mostly by road, river, and air.

-  There are a number of hotels, resorts and interior resorts and lodges to choose for your accommodation needs.
+There are a number of hotels, resorts, and interior resorts and lodges to choose for your accommodation needs.

-  Check the current weather conditions and the 5-day forecast.
+Before your trip, check the current weather conditions and the 5-day forecast.

 Things to Do and See